gerardocampo/hcjson2humanreadable/README.md

 - Output to CSV, not just stdout.
 - Parse multiple files at a time.
 - Do webrequests to retrieve chat history files from Hipchat API.
+* And bypass the maxresults=1000 limit per GET request.
 - Convert date/time format from Zulu to local (ET).